darylsew/visualizer/README.md

 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
 To test it, type 'python svt.py -o 1 filename' and look at the pngs generated.
+Compute spectral centroid (brightness/timbre/color of the sound), volume, and frequency data at any point in time in a wav file.

 Deadlines
 ---------